JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 Avoiding the Street Cleaning Ticket
 -----------------------------------

-Instead of idiling in your car from 8am to 11am once a week, wouldn't it be great if you could move your car back early?
+Instead of idiling in your car from 8am to 11am once a week, wouldn't it be great if you could move your car back before the designated time?
 Lets look at when every street cleaning ticket was given, and determine when you do and don't have to move your car.

 {:refdef: style="text-align: center; max-height: 60%;"}
 ![firstticket](/assets/images/first_ticket.png){: .center-image , height=75%,width=75%}
+Red ~ 8:00-8:01 /  Orange ~ 8:03-8:04 / Yellow ~ 8:05-8:11
 {: refdef}

 The first tickets given consistently make the 8AM mark,